Yoga Therapy Taster Afternoon

 Have you ever thought about training as a yoga therapist but are not sure what the training involves?
 Or do you have a particular condition that may be helped by Yoga Therapy and you are interested in finding out more about a yoga therapy session?

-If so, join us for tea and cake, ask questions and get a taste of our Yoga Therapy Diploma and our low cost Yoga Therapy Clinic held every Thursday afternoon at The Life Centre, Islington.
+If so, join us and get a taste of our Yoga Therapy Diploma and our low cost Yoga Therapy Clinic held every Thursday afternoon at The Life Centre, Islington.
 The afternoon will give you a glimpse of what could await you on your journey to becoming a fully qualified yoga therapist with Yogacampus.

 Open Day Programme led by the Yoga Therapy Diploma board members.

 - Overview of yoga therapy: How is it different from yoga teaching?
 What are current training requirements?